pexels-pixabay-267586

 How are the applications scored and who scores them?

-Once the closing date arrives (which is at the end of October this year) and all the applications have been received, a subgroup of three people from the executive board (which cannot include anyone with a family member applying for any of the grants) meet to consider and score the applications, and make recommendations to the rest of the executive board regarding recipients.
+Once the closing date arrives and all the applications have been received, a subgroup of three people from the executive board (which cannot include anyone with a family member applying for any of the grants) meet to consider and score the applications, and make recommendations to the rest of the executive board regarding recipients.
 The successful applicants are then notified at the end of October by letter.

 Applications are scored on the following: